simphotonics/directed_graph/README.md

 ## Introduction

 An integral part of storing, manipulating, and retrieving numerical data are *data structures* or as they are called in Dart: *collections*.
-Arguably the most common data structure is the list.
+Arguably the most common data structure is the *list*.
 It enables efficient storage and retrieval of sequential data that can be associated with an index.

 A more general (non-linear) data structure where an element may be connected to one, several, or none of the other elements is called a **graph**.